Mark Kersey

 Mark Kersey (born c.
 1976) is an American politician who was a member of the San Diego City Council for District 5 from 2012 to 2020.
 He was elected in June 2012 and re-elected in June 2016.
-Kersey was council president pro tem in 2016 and 2017.
+Kersey was council president in 2016 and 2017.
 Initially a registered Republican, Kersey left the party in 2019 and became an independent.

 Early life and education

 Kersey is a native of Columbus, Ohio, and moved to the San Diego area in 2001.
 He received a Bachelor of Arts degree in history from Northwestern University and took courses in entrepreneurship and management at the UCLA Anderson School of Management.

 Career

 Before his career in politics, Kersey worked as a telecommunications analyst and formerly maintained his own consulting firm.

 2004 Solana Beach city council election

 Kersey unsuccessfully ran for the Solana Beach City Council in 2004.
 His candidacy was supported by the Beach and Bluff Conservancy, a local homeowners' group that supported building seawalls to protect their property.
 Their political action committee spent $18,800 in his behalf during his unsuccessful effort to win a seat on the Solana Beach City Council.

 In 2008, he was the president of San Diego Young Republicans and was elected to the San Diego County Republican Central Committee.